dotnet/dotNext/docs/features/cluster/raft.md

 `UseConsensusProtocolHandler` method should be called before registration of any authentication/authorization middleware.

 `UsePersistentConfigurationStorage` allows to configure a persistent storage for the cluster configuration.
 Additionally, you can use `UseInMemoryConfigurationStorage` method and keep the configuration in the memory.
-However, it's not recommended for production use.

 ### Dependency Injection
 The application may request the following services from ASP.NET Core DI container: